ViswaBonam/EDA-for-Data-Science-Salaries-/README.md

 # EDA for Data Science Salaries
-Exploratory Data Analysis of the salaries of data science jobs
+Exploratory Data Analysis of the salaries of data science jobs.
+* Operations performed on the dataset:
+1. Data Cleaning
+2. Data Analysis
+3.

 # Data fields